khannasarthak/Digit-Recognition-using-Neural-Networks/README.md

+# Neural-Network to recognize digits
-# Neural-Network -> Training a net to recognize handwritten digits using MNIST training date
+###Training a net to recognize handwritten digits using MNIST training date
 Version 1 ( 31st August 2015) [ training done on a batch of 100 with 500 epochs]

-## This code is free to use.kindly cite my [github](https://github.com/khannasarthak) and [linkedin](https://www.linkedin.com/in/sarthakkhanna) profiles in the references.
+## This code is free to use.
+If you are using this code kindly cite my [github](https://github.com/khannasarthak) and [linkedin](https://www.linkedin.com/in/sarthakkhanna) profiles in the references.

 ###Shortcomings in this version: